LG TV 2019 – A complete guide to all LG OLED and NanoCell TV

 Z9 8K OLED

-This the first 8K OLED TV produced by any manufacturer.
-Such is its size, it sits on what is effectively its own AV rack.
+This the first 8K OLED TV from any manufacturer.
+Such is its size, it sits on its own AV rack.
 Wondering why anyone would buy an 8K TV when there’s little 8K content out there?
-For now, the focus on 8K content is in upscaling sub-8K content to near 8K quality.
+One of this LG TV’s main strength is upscaling sub-8K content to near 8K quality.

 Signature OLED TV R